GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 #### `display` {: #display }

 You can customize what browser UI is shown when your app is launched.
-For example, you can hide the address bar and [browser chrome](https://www.pcmag.com/encyclopedia/term/browser-chrome).
+For example, you can hide the address bar and browser user interface elements.
 Games can even be made to launch full screen.
 The `display` property takes one of the following values:

 <div class="table-wrapper">